Music is going to break the way because music is a spiritual thing of its own. You can’t just cut out the perfect wave and take it home with you.

 — Jimi Hendrix

-With a nod toward 60s counter-culture and the blue-collar patriotism of the times, I painted into the background a semblance of an American flag (w/50 stars – count ‘em and weep), shown here in the TV-friendly off-shades of red, white and blue that are used in televised political conventions.
-The guitar-burning occurred at the Monterey Pop Festival, the flag is Hendrix’s “Star Spangled Banner” at Woodstock, and those two concerts roughly bracketed Hendrix’s few years of fame.
+With a nod toward 60s counter-culture and the blue-collar patriotism of the times, I painted into the background of Fender Bender a semblance of an American flag (with 50 stars – count ‘em and weep), shown here in the TV-friendly off-shades of red, white and blue that are used in televised political conventions.
+Jimi Hendrix’s guitar-burning occurred at the Monterey Pop Festival, the flag is Hendrix’s “Star Spangled Banner” at Woodstock, and those two concerts roughly bracketed Hendrix’s few years of fame.